Bandidos MC criminal allegations and incidents in the United States: New Mexico

 The Bandidos are the most significant motorcycle gang involved in drug trafficking in New Mexico.
 The club maintains chapters in Albuquerque, Alamogordo, Las Cruces, Silver City and Roswell, and is also responsible for contract killing, extortion, welfare and bank fraud, and arson.
+The Bandidos have between 50 and 60 members in the state, with 25 or 30 of those based in Albuquerque.

 Bandidos national president Jeffrey Fay Pike decided in 2011 to split the Bandidos' Western Hemisphere chapters from the club's international chapters in Europe and Australia, a move opposed by a faction in New Mexico and West Texas led by El Paso, Texas chapter president Ernest "Ernie" Morgas.
 During a meeting of around seventy club members in Roswell in March 2011, Pike loyalists ambushed Morgas' supporters.
 After being beaten with weapons and interrogated at gunpoint, Morgas and fifteen other members of the El Paso chapter were expelled from the club.

+A turf war between the Bandidos and the Vagos emerged when the Vagos expanded into New Mexico from California.
+The first incident between the clubs involved an exchange of gunfire in April 2013, although no injuries were reported.
+On August 4, 2013, Bandidos sergeant-at-arms Japheth Seaman was fatally shot in the head during a gunfight at a fundraiser in North Valley.
+The violence erupted after Malichi Seaman, another Bandido and brother of Japheth Seaman, struck a man in the face with a collapsible baton.
+72 shell casings were recovered from the crime scene by police.
+Malichi Seaman was charged with aggravated battery with a deadly weapon.
+Charges against Seaman were dropped due to a lack of evidence, in March 2015.

-In March 2015, members of the Wheels of Soul and Bandidos engaged in a gunfight outside a restaurant in Albuquerque, leaving a Wheels of Soul member shot and wounded.
+On March 28, 2015, members of the Wheels of Soul were holding a fundraising event at an Applebee's restaurant in northeast Albuquerque when Bandidos bikers arrived, prompting a fight between the clubs which spilled out into the restaurant's parking lot, where a Wheels of Soul member shot in the leg and wounded.
+No arrests were made following the incident, with police citing a lack of cooperation from witnesses.